Restoro d'Arezzo: Works

 Restoro's knowledge derived in part from Latin translations of Arabic writings of the first half of the ninth century.
 He used Al-Farghani and Sahl ibn Bishr, probably also Abu Ma'shar al-Balkhi and Artephius.
 He also knew well Aristotle's De coelo et mundo and De meteoris and Isidore of Seville's Etymologiae.
 He may have had some slight contact with Avicenna's Qānūn, and with Averroes' commentary on Aristotelian meteorology.
 Ristoro recommended avoidance of resorting to miracles in explaining natural phenomena, echoing both William of Conches and Albertus Magnus.

 The greater part of Restoro's work is the result of his own scientific observations.
 These observations, well calculated and analysed in a pure and elaborated style, make the book much superior to all the other scientific treatises of the thirteenth century.
-His fine description of the total eclipse of the Sun on 3 June 1239 is one of the most detailed and precise accounts of a solar eclipse before the 18th century.
+His fine description of the total eclipse of the Sun on 3 June 1239 is one of the most detailed and precise accounts of a solar eclipse before the eighteenth century.